howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/resource_kit/press_kit.md

 - Reach out to media two weeks before your event via email.
 Follow up by email and phone if you don't receive an initial response.
 - Ask a school staff member or volunteer to take photos to share online or send to press.
 - Write about the Hour of Code on your website’s homepage and in your school newspaper.
 Post your event details, and pictures of student activities.
 - On Facebook and Twitter, share updates on your plans, announce your events and post pictures during Dec.
 8-14.
-Use the hashtag **#HourofCode** so Code.org can see and promote your events.
+Use the hashtag **#HourofCode** so Letron can see and promote your events.

 ### Step-by-step guide: ###